uoft-lgcu/lgcu.ca/health.md

 Single claim forms (paper or online submission) can be found on the [Greenshield online portal](https://onlineservices.greenshield.ca/planmember/AccessMgmt/Public/SignOn.aspx).
 It's convenient to sign up for online login to your Greenshield plans.
 You will need a different login for each insurance number.
 There you will be able to view claim history, find blank claim forms, submit some kinds of claims, and sign up for direct deposit.
 Signing up for direct deposit will allow the insurance provider to deposit the amount into your bank account directly.
 If you do not sign up for direct deposit, a cheque will be mailed to you.
 Make sure you submit claims for money you spend on your health!
 Otherwise the insurance company is simply profiting off you.
 Our plan is pretty good, so use it.

+## Canadian Students from Outside Ontario

+* (information to be added)

 ## International Students

-International students need to register for a special form of basic health coverage (UHIP).
+International students need to register for a special form of basic health coverage ([UHIP](https://studentlife.utoronto.ca/service/university-health-insurance-program/)).
 The pool of health providers that take UHIP coverage is more limited than those who take OHIP; when finding a health care provider or trying to get a referral, always check whether or not the provider takes UHIP.
-While OHIP is free, UHIP is not.
+While OHIP is paid for through your provincial taxes, UHIP is not.
 Fees for UHIP are part of the cost of tuition and fees, and should be covered by the department if you are currently funded.
 If you are not currently funded and have to pay for UHIP out of pocket, you can apply for [CUPE 3902's UHIP reimbursement fund](https://www.cupe3902.org/unit-1/benefits/ihpaf/).

 ## Partners and Families